obriencj/obriencj.github.io/content/blog/2023-11-07-year-one-of-cycling.md

 [15mph]: https://www.strava.com/activities/10160453330

 She says her interests are more in mountain bikes now, in trail riding and downhill.
 That kind of thing makes me nervous.
+Thinking of her being hurt bothers me a lot, and it is such a risk.
 She said she hates the long and boring rides.
 I like having the time to be inside of my head, dreaming.
 She hates that kind of thing, I think.
-I need to stop talking to her.
+I need to stop thinking about her.

 I'm grateful to her, for introducing me to this way of spending my time.
 To giving me this method of meditating in motion, and forcing my